 According to Art.
 34(5) of Regulation (EU) No 809/2014, MS are responsible for the definition of the risk criteria to be used for the risk analysis.
 It is the MS' responsibility to assess the effectiveness of the risk analysis on an annual basis and to update it by establishing the relevance of each risk factor.
-For further details, refer to section 1.4 of DSCG/2016/32 Final- Rev 2 final.
+For further details, refer to section 1.4 of DS/CDP/2018/10.

 The risk factors can be qualitative (e.g. region/district/department ...) or quantitative (e.g. area declared, ratio of crops, EFA declared, number of participating schemes...).
-It is worth noting that the risk factors might be different among schemes and/or among the MS. The only constraint is that each risk factor must be known for each beneficiary in order to assess his/her own risk.
+It is worth noting that risk factors might be different among schemes and/or among the MS. The only constraint is that each risk factor must be known for each beneficiary in order to assess his/her own risk.

-Depending on the scheme, several variables are influencing both the reductions and the penalties.
-However, for area related subsidies and for 'greening' measures, the ratio of "area not found" (RAnF),) i.e. the total area not determined in the relevant crop group/EFA over the total declared area for the same crop group/EFA, is a common parameter.
-For the CD in the 'greening', the other parameters are the declared shares of each crop within declared AL.
+Depending on the scheme, several variables are influencing both the reductions and the penalties systems.
+However, for area related subsidies and for 'greening' measures, the ratio of "area not found" (RAnF), i.e. the total area not determined in the relevant crop group/EFA over the total declared area for the same crop group/EFA, is a common parameter.
+For the crop diversification (CD) in the 'greening', the other parameters are the declared shares of each crop within declared arable land.

 For this, MS can use a CART model (i.e. Classification and Regression Tree) with the area not found in individual claims as the dependent variable (i.e. the variable to be predicted).
-The aim of the CART model is to rely on a set of independent variables (i.e. the explaining variables; here, the potential risk factors) in order to find homogeneous sub-groups of the population (called the "nodes").
+The CART model relies on a set of independent variables (i.e. the explaining variables; here, the potential risk factors) in order to find homogeneous sub-groups of the population (called the "nodes").
 Advantages of the CART model are that it is:

-- Well implemented in various statistical software (e.g. Matlab, R, S+,...) - Relatively easy to apply (it only requires the input of the dependent variable and the potential risk factors) - Flexible (no assumption is made how the potential risk factors are affecting the dependent variable) - and irrelevant risk factors are automatically excluded from the model.
+- Well implemented in various statistical software (e.g. Matlab, R, S+, ...); - Relatively easy to apply (it only requires the input of the dependent variable and the potential risk factors); - Flexible (no assumption is made how the potential risk factors are affecting the dependent variable); - And irrelevant risk factors are automatically excluded from the model.